mvolkmann/blog/src/rust.md

 There are two kinds of strings in Rust.
 The language defines the "string slice" type `&str` and the standard library defines the `String` type.
-A `&str` value has a fixed length.
+A `&str` value is a reference (or pointer) to a view into the characters of an owned `String` that has a fixed length.
 The compiler decides whether its data should be stored on the stack or in the heap.
 You just get a reference to it.